JulianR0/monstermod-redo/README.md

 ## What is this?

 MonsterMod is a MetaMod plugin.
-It's purpose was to allow support for monsters to spawn in multiplayer games where they are not.
-The project updates became incredibly obscure, getting up-to-date versions and the new additions was very difficult.
-And the only one who had even futher progress kept the plugin private.
+Its purpose was to allow multiplayer games to add monsters, where it wasn't possible to do so by normal means.
+The updates of the project became incredibly obscure: Getting the "up-to-date" versions containing the new additions (opposing force monsters, for example) were very difficult.
+And the only one who managed to bring the plugin even futher kept the progress of the plugin private.

-Nearly 18 years after botman's original plugin was released, the future of the project became nothing but a forgotten, ancient relic of the past.
+After 20 years (and a half) since botman's original plugin was released, the future of the project became nothing but a forgotten, ancient relic of the past.

 Not anymore...

-This project aims towards the recreation of the new features of the "obscured and updated" Monster Mod plugin.
-Taking botman's original 2002 plugin and working up from the ground, and to rebuild it with the new features and monsters that only few were able to see.
+The first goal of this project aims towards the recreation of the new features of the "obscured and updated" Monster Mod plugin.
+Taking botman's original 2002 plugin and working from the ground up, the mission is to rebuild it with the new features and monsters that only few were able to see.

-The source code is completely free to use for everyone: In the event that the development of this new project falls and becomes stagnant again, the plugin will live on, as the project's second goal is it's preservation.
+The source code is completely free for everyone to use: In the event that the development of this project falls and becomes stagnant again, the plugin will live on, as the project's second goal is its preservation.
 The original botman's page where you can download the 2002 plugin will not stay up forever.

-Under no circumstances we shall allow this project to fade away and become lost amidst the gears of time.
+Under no circumstances shall we allow this project to fade away and become lost amidst the gears of time.

 ## Installation

+*NOTE: Outdated.
+Ideally, users should be able to use the plugin "out-of-the-box" without the need to do the complicated mess explained below.*
+*TODO: Add build instructions, just using 'make' on G++ 4.8 is really vague.*

 If you are trying to use the compiled binary, you must know that it has been compiled with a mayor GCC version and it will be highly unlikely that it will run on a vanilla HLDS server.
 If the plugin fails to load due to libstdc++ not having CXXABI_1.X.X or similar, read on.
 HLDS uses it's own libstdc++ library.
 Any plugins compiled with GCC versions 5.x and greater will not work with the outdated library.